uwegeercken/artikel/README.md

 ## CSV Loader
 ### Loading CSV Data from files
 Load basic data from CSV files into the database.
-The file are contained in the application jar file.

 ### Configuration file content:
 The configuration yaml file needs to contain - additionally to the configuration from above - the path where the csv files are